 Cremains containers are most often urns or decorative boxes or statues.

 Pricing on these containers varies drastically since there is so much variety available.
 You can find containers costing $25, or you can find them costing well over $1000!
 Remember to include this additional expense if your goal is to figure out a full breakdown of how much does it cost to cremate a dog with everything included in the package.

-Amazon has some of the best prices for great looking pet cremation urns – see them here.
+Amazon and other retailers have some of the best prices for great looking pet cremation urns for dogs – see them here.

 There are also more expensive services that do engravings on pet cremains urns and containers.
 I personally have never ordered from them, but you can take a look at sites like ForeverPets.com and MemorialGalleryPets.com – both of these look legitimate.

 Unlike with human cremains urns, there's really no rules for pets.
 Most of these cremation remains containers you'll purchase will be good for any dog, so the only consideration is the two or three sizes of the urn and particularly the style and design.
 Use your best judgement and honor your loyal companion with something special.

 Step 2: How to Choose a Dog Cremation Facility